RosboneMako/MakoStacked/README.md

 dabble in the magic of JUCE VSTs.

 If you are new to JUCE code, the Mako Thump VST may be a better starting place.
-Or be brave and try this.
+The Mako Rusty VST very similar to this code and is another good starting point.

 SUMMARY
 ------------------------------------------------------------------